Smooth Flow Matching for Synthesizing Functional Data: Copula Flow for Functional Data

-The concept of copula processes has been employed in the modeling of functional data in literature \citep{staicu2012modeling, zhang2022high}.
-A commonly used base for copula processes is the Gaussian distribution (see the example below).
-More general bases, such as the Student-\(t\) distribution, can also been adopted for copula processes; see Part~B.2 of the Supplementary Materials for more details.
+The concept of copula processes has been employed in the modeling of functional data in the literature \citep{staicu2012modeling, zhang2022high}.
+A commonly used base for copula processes is the Gaussian process (see the example below).
+More general bases, such as the Student-\(t\) distribution, can also be adopted for copula processes; see Part~\ref{sec: t-copula} of the Supplementary Materials for details.